mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 * After two on-time events the watermark is programmatically advanced to the end of the first one-minute window
 * The results for the first window are materialized as before
-* Then late event is observed, it should be included in the window "00:01:00" but it is silently dropped!
+* Then late event is observed, it should be included in the results of window "00:01:00" but it is silently dropped!

 ## Late Data Under Allowed Lateness (Discarded)

 What if late data must be included in the final calculation?
-As a pipeline developer we should define allowed lateness.
+As a pipeline developer we define allowed lateness.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)